 Thematic consistency is a large umbrella covering everything you see in a video.
 Check if the fonts, colors, and transitions work together.
 Be purposeful with your visual elements.
 Do they help create the desired emotional effect for the audience?
 Do the images reflect or contradict the messaging goals of the script?
 Too many different visual styles will make your video seem crowded and confusing.
 Sticking to a single thematic style will make your video feel cohesive and welcoming.

 Visual consistency aids brand recognition simply by increasing the number of times we see the logo and brand elements.
 Visual consistency can also create subconscious connections between a brand and real life situations or settings.
-For example, I think of Tide and Snuggle laundry detergent/fabric softener when I see wildflowers in a field because of commercials there were on air when I was young.
+For example, I think of Tide and Snuggle laundry products when I see wildflowers in a field because of commercials that were on air when I was young.
 It creates emotional responses in your customers that you want associated with your brand and helps unify your vocal message.
 While visual consistency is important, don’t feel like you have to limit yourself to one type of transition or font.
 Just make sure that these additions serve the greater purpose of the video, to promote and support your brand.
 If your visual ideas don’t blend well throughout the whole video, consider making multiple short videos instead.

 Address and plan for visual consistency from day one.
 The questions above should be asked and addressed during pre-production and taken into consideration in production and post production.
 Thinking through your visuals before you start filming or designing and animating will save you a lot of time later in the process.
-When visual consistency is not thought of early, you can end up re-designing, re-shooting, or settling for a video you’re not happy with.
+When visual consistency is not thought of early, you may end up re-designing, re-shooting, or settling for a video you’re not happy with.

 If you are looking for a video production company that will take visual consistency into account, contact Frozen Fire and we will work with your team to create a video that embraces your brand.